dubzzz/fast-check/documentation/AdvancedArbitraries.md

 ## Build your own

+**NOTE:** Before writing your own arbitrary from scratch you should have a look to the [examples](https://github.com/dubzzz/fast-check/tree/master/example) provided in the repository.
+There are examples for: [recursive structures](https://github.com/dubzzz/fast-check/tree/master/example/binary-trees), [properties for automata or state machine](https://github.com/dubzzz/fast-check/tree/master/example/model-based-testing) and others.

 You can also fully customize your arbitrary: not derive it from any of the buit-in arbitraries.
 What you have to do is to extend [Arbitrary](https://github.com/dubzzz/fast-check/blob/master/src/check/arbitrary/definition/Arbitrary.ts) and implement `generate(mrng: Random): Shrinkable<T>`.

 `generate` is responsable for the generation of one new random entity of type `T` (see signature above).
 In order to fulfill it in a deterministic way it receives a `mrng: Random`: